YasinAminiShahreza/spond-data-engineer-solution/solution/conceptual/Solution.md

 ## Question 1.1 - Data ingestion
-As it's been some time that I haven't used AWS and they can evolve over time, and there might be updates or changes since then.
+As it's been some time that I haven't used AWS and it can evolve over time and there might be updates or changes since then.
 For this reason, to make sure my answers are accurate, I assume the cloud providers is Microsoft Azure.

 The operation of data injestion can be either of the following forms.
 Either real-time injestion or Batch Injestion.